Wolfieeex/CodeReviews.Console.CodingTracker/README.md

 * C# Documentation
   * Leveraged pattern matching to validate user input.
   * Experimented with advanced regex for robust text formatting.
-  * Handiling of stopwatch and timer classes.
+  * Handling of stopwatch and timer classes.
   * Implementing configuration file
 ### Things that I would like to improve
 * Further split large classes and their helpers into separate files to keep each one focused and maintainable. _Some classes, that initially seemed straightforward and easy, grew into "God classes" that became then very difficult to seperate._
-* Refactor repeated code blocks by harnessing polymorphism—design base classes or interfaces so shared logic can be reused with minimal tweaks.
+* Refactor repeated code blocks by utilising base classes along with polymorphed ones or interfaces so shared logic can be reused with minimal tweaks.
-* Simplify TimeSpan handling by accepting a database-ready input format up front from the user, or centralize conversion in one helper class to avoid redundant parsing.
+* Simplify TimeSpan handling by accepting a database-ready input format up front from the user, or centralize conversion in one helper class to avoid uneccessary parsing.